jcarlos/trackpoint-keyboard-2-karabiner/README.md

 Disabled middle click to have proper scrolling on MacOS using the trackpoint

-Copy it to ~/config/karabiner once karabiner is installed
+Copy it to ~/config/karabiner once karabiner is installed to import it, make sure to restart karabiner to have it working